 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers that discharge into the Los Cerritos Channel and that identify on-site sources of copper, lead, and zinc through the required pollutant source assessment, shall compare all non-visible sampling and analytical results to the applicable NALs for the identified metals.
+Responsible Dischargers that discharge into the Los Cerritos Channel and that identify on-site sources of copper, lead, and zinc through the required pollutant source assessment, shall compare all non-visible sampling and analytical results to the applicable numeric action levels for the identified metals.

-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the NALs in the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to the metals’ sources are expected to meet the assigned NALs.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the numeric action levels in the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to the metals’ sources are expected to meet the assigned numeric action levels.

 The TMDL’s final compliance deadline was September 30, 2017.
-Since this compliance deadline has passed, the NALs are applicable upon the effective date of this General Permit.
+Since this compliance deadline has passed, the numeric action levels are applicable upon the effective date of this General Permit.

 x.
 Machado Lake Toxics TMDL